bllanos/image-annealing/README.md

 - Permutations are linear operators
 - Permutations are invertible
-- Permutations can be applied to any kind of data, not only to numbers
+- Permutations can be applied to sequences of any kind of data, not only to sequences of numbers
-- Permuting numbers does not result in round-off (quantization) error
+- Permuting sequences of numbers does not result in round-off (quantization) error
 - Permutations preserve cardinality (area, in the case of digital images)
 - Any permutation can be decomposed into a sequence of permutations wherein each element is either stationary or trades places with its nearest neighbors
 - The motions of elements according to a permutation can be evaluated in parallel

 #### Disadvantages of permutations

 Finding a permutation that satisfies a given set of criteria is usually a hard combinatorial optimization problem.
-The [travelling salesperson problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) is an example of such a problem.
+The [traveling salesperson problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) is an example of such a problem.

 In this project, we use [simulated annealing](https://mathworld.wolfram.com/SimulatedAnnealing.html) to optimize permutations.
 Simulated annealing is easy to parallelize because each trade can be evaluated using only local information.

 ## Setup

-This project is written in [Rust](https://www.rust-lang.org/), and uses the [wgpu](https://wgpu.rs/) library to parallelize image processing algorithms on the GPU.
+This project is written in [Rust](https://www.rust-lang.org/), and uses the [wgpu][wgpu] library to parallelize image processing algorithms on the GPU.
 GPU shader programs are currently written in [WGSL (WebGPU Shading Language)](https://gpuweb.github.io/gpuweb/wgsl/).

 We also provide command-line programs (CLI) so that you do not need to work with Rust code directly, but you still need Rust development tools to build the programs.

 ### Supported platforms

-The code may work on all platforms that [wgpu](https://wgpu.rs/) supports, but has been developed on Linux, primarily targeting Vulkan, and occasionally targeting OpenGL.
-[WebAssembly](https://webassembly.org/) support has not yet been explored, and will require additional development.
+The code may work on all platforms that [wgpu][wgpu] supports, but has been developed on Linux, primarily targeting Vulkan, and occasionally targeting OpenGL.
+[WebAssembly](https://webassembly.org/) support has not yet been explored, and would require additional development.

 ### Getting started